Atropine for Dogs and Cats

 - Do not use atropine if inflammation of the large bowel is present.

-- Never give atropine to an animal that has been diagnosed as having glaucoma.
+- Never give atropine to an animal that has been diagnosed with glaucoma.

 - When the eye formulation for atropine is given, the animal, especially cats, may profusely drool due to the bitter taste of the drug.